<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 • Impact-resistant linear fluorescent lamps

-On top of federal law regarding GSLs, the following items are no longer for sale as of March 2022:
+On top of federal law regarding GSLs, Washington, DC also banned the following products:

 • Medium screw base lamps that are: